mrhaffner/in_the_news/README.md

 ### Config:

-The rss feeds to be scraped are found in /dags/scripts/config/news_sites.csv
+The RSS feeds to be scraped are found in /dags/scripts/config/news_sites.csv

-It is possible to add more RSS feeds to htis file.
+It is possible to add more RSS feeds to this file.
 I suggest adding an equal number of right and left leaning websites.
 It is possible that additional RSS feeds will not be parsed properly - make sure to check the data saved to the .parquet files to ensure they are compatible.